Pursue an Online Degree in Nutrition and Fitness

 Get Matched to a Nutrition and Fitness Degree Program for FREE!

-Online nutrition degree or fitness degree programs tend to focus on lifestyle choices that impact health, wellbeing, and performance.
-So, you could learn about interventions and methods for helping people address health concerns or reach personal goals like weight loss or athletic achievement.
+Online nutrition degree or fitness degree programs tend to focus on lifestyle choices that impact health and well being.
+So, you could learn about the many different methods that can be used to help people deal with their health concerns or reach personal goals like weight loss.

-You may also study human anatomy and body processes, like how food is metabolized or how muscles recover after exercise.
-You may explore the laws and ethics involved in fields like nutrition and fitness.
-And, you may even delve into business topics that could apply to your field – like entrepreneurship or marketing.
+You may also study the human body and body processes, like how food is digested or how muscles recover after exercise.
+You may also explore the laws and ethics that go into the fields of nutrition and fitness.
+And, you may even delve into business topics that could apply to your field like accounting.

-TYPES OF ONLINE DEGREES IN NUTRITION AND WELLNESS
+TYPES OF ONLINE DEGREES IN NUTRITION AND FITNESS

 From dietetics to exercise science, there are several types of degree programs that deal with the impact of lifestyle choices on the human body.
 These include:

 Bachelor of Science (B.S.) in Dietetics

 |This program may be aimed at those who hope to pursue dietetic registration and/or a state license.
 The program may cover foods and nutrition in health care as well as public or private food service.
 A bachelor’s degree in this field may explore the science behind nutrition as well as nutritional needs throughout the human life cycle, and more.||This program teaches aspects of nutrition science, how food choices can impact a person’s lifestyle, and how to apply healthy eating concepts in a community.
 A bachelor’s degree program in this field may also cover topics like food science and safety and even the business and professional knowledge you may need for your career goals.||This program may focus on the core aspects of personal fitness training and exercise science, including topics like sports nutrition, techniques for strength training and more.
 Plus, you could focus on learning the best ways to motivate and instruct in order to lead fitness classes, train an athlete, or even coach a sports team.|